JoeTCode/002-Secure-Development-Project-and-Presentation/README.md

 # DSS Food Blog

 This is the front-end for your DSS Blog.
 It has a "Login" page, a "Home" page, a "Posts" page, and a "My Posts" page.
-It includes functional login, plus search, add, edit and delete of posts using local JSON files.
+It includes functional login, plus search, add, edit and delete of posts by interacting with a PostgreSQL docker container.
 You will update the functionality through the completion of your assignment.

 ---- Handling posts -----
 Posts can be searched using the search bar.
 See my_posts.js or posts.js for the function that handles this.